Joseph Banks Rhine: Early life and education

-Rhine was the second child of five children born to Samuel Ellis Rhine and Elizabeth Vaughan Rhine in Waterloo, Juniata County, Pennsylvania.
-Samuel Rhine had been educated in a Harrisburg business college, had taught school and later been a farmer and merchant.
+Rhine was the second of five children born to Samuel Ellis Rhine and Elizabeth Vaughan Rhine in Waterloo, Juniata County, Pennsylvania.
+Samuel Rhine had been educated in a Harrisburg business college, had taught school and later had been a farmer and merchant.
 The family moved to Marshallville, Ohio, when Joseph was in his early teens.

-He was educated at Ohio Northern University and the College of Wooster, after which he enlisted in the Marine Corps, and was stationed in Santiago.
+Rhine was educated at Ohio Northern University and the College of Wooster, after which he enlisted in the Marine Corps and was stationed in Santiago.
 Afterwards, he enrolled at the University of Chicago, where he received his master's degree in botany in 1923 and a PhD in botany in 1925.
 While there, he and his wife Louisa E. Rhine were impressed by a May 1922 lecture given by Arthur Conan Doyle exulting the scientific proof of communication with the dead.
 Rhine later wrote, "This mere possibility was the most exhilarating thought I had had in years."
+Rhine's interest in this topic was furthered after reading The Survival of Man, Oliver Lodge's book about mediumship and life after death.

-He taught for a year at Boyce Thompson Institute for Plant Research, in Yonkers, New York.
-Afterwards, he enrolled in the psychology department at Harvard University, to study for a year with Professor William McDougall.
+Rhine taught for a year at Boyce Thompson Institute for Plant Research, in Yonkers, New York,.
+Afterwards, he enrolled in the psychology department at Harvard University to study for a year with Professor William McDougall.
 In 1927, he moved to Duke University in Durham, North Carolina to work under Professor McDougall.
 Rhine began the studies that helped develop parapsychology into a branch of science; he looked at parapsychology as a branch of "abnormal psychology."

 Mediumship

 Rhine lent an insight into the medium Mina Crandon's performances.
 He was able to observe some of her trickery in the dark when she used luminous objects.
 Rhine observed Crandon in fraud in a séance in 1926.
 According to Rhine, during the séance she was free from control and kicked a megaphone to give the impression it was levitating.

 Rhine’s report that documented the fraud was refused by the American Society for Psychical Research, so he published it in the Journal of Abnormal Social Psychology.
 In response, defenders of Crandon attacked Rhine.
-Arthur Conan Doyle published an article in a Boston newspaper claiming "J. B. Rhine is an Ass."
+Arthur Conan Doyle wrote a letter to the Boston Herald attacking Rhine's "colossal impertinence...stupidity and malignancy."

-Rhine wondered why J. Malcolm Bird with three years of experience did not expose any of her tricks.
+Rhine wondered why J. Malcolm Bird, with three years of experience, did not expose any of her tricks.
 Rhine suspected that Bird was a confederate of the medium.